mdfkprnv/data-analyst-pranav/README.md

 # Project 1 Objective
  - The project aims to extract data from the City of Vancouver's website.
-The dataset is uploaded to an AWS cloud platform and a comprehensive data analytics study has been implemented.
+The dataset is uploaded to an AWS cloud platform, and a comprehensive data analytics study has been implemented.
  - The goal is to streamline data processing, analysis, and visualization for various building permits, ensuring scalability, security, and efficiency in data management.

 ## Table of Contents